5 dead, hundreds injured by rare tornado in Czech Republic

-Police said at least five people were found dead, but regional government chief Jan Grolich said he would expect the death toll to rise.
+Police said at least five people were found dead, but regional government chief Jan Grolich said the death toll was likely to rise.

 “It’s a huge tragedy,” Prime Minister Andrej Babis said.
-Babis was in Brussels to attend an EU summit and was planning to visit the damage-hit region on Friday.
+Babis was in Brussels to attend an EU summit and was planning to visit the afflicted region later Friday.
 He said he has asked the EU for help.

 “I'd like to offer my condolences to the families of the victims,” Babis said.
-“We as the government will do all we can to help the people because it's a real apocalypse.”
+“We ... will do all we can to help the people because it's a real apocalypse.”
 He said some 2,000 buildings have been damaged.

-Hrusky Deputy Mayor Marek Babisz told Czech public radio that half of his town was almost completely wiped out.

-“The church is without the tower, the elementary school has no roof and insulation any more, only walls remained from what were houses...It’s really terrible.”

 According to Setvak, the country experienced anywhere between one and seven tornadoes annually up until 2020, but all were relatively weak.